mdoerk/seng513project/README.md

 ## Email Utilities ##
 A library that can be used to send emails on behalf of the system.
 It is specifically set up for use with a gmail account.
 The application configuration file (config.js) should have the following settings defined in order for this to work:
-email_account: "someone@something.com" // civicconnect@gmail.com is set-up and ready to use
+email_account: "civicconnect@gmail.com" // This email address is set-up and ready to use
-email_password: "****" // If you don't know the password, email me at sabad66@hotmail.com to find out
+email_password: "****" // If you don't know the password, email me at sabad66@hotmail.com to find out, and pass it along to anyone else.
-smtp_server_name: "smtp.gmail.com" // That is the smtp server (outgoing mail server) for gmail
+email_smtp_server: "smtp.gmail.com" // The smtp server (outgoing mail server).

 ### Email Utilities API ###
 **Load the email utilities library:**